PRC License Reinstatement: How to Reinstate a Lapsed License

 ⚠️ Warning: Practicing Without a Valid License is Illegal

-Under Republic Act No. 8981 (PRC Modernization Act) and the specific laws governing each profession, practicing a regulated profession without a valid and current PRC license is a criminal offense.
-Violators may face imprisonment of up to 6 years, fines ranging from ₱50,000 to ₱1,000,000, and permanent disqualification from obtaining a professional license.
+Under Republic Act No. 8981 (PRC Modernization Act) and the specific laws governing each regulated profession, practicing without a valid and current PRC license is unlawful and punishable by fine, imprisonment, or both.
+The exact penalty range is set by the profession's governing statute (and in some cases, profession-specific laws prescribe heavier penalties than RA 8981).
 If your license has expired or been revoked, you must immediately cease practicing until your license is properly reinstated.
 Employers who knowingly allow unlicensed practice may also face penalties.

 Renewal vs. Reinstatement: What's the Difference?